atk4/data/docs/persistence/sql/advanced.md

 $stmt = $query->mode('delete')->executeStatement($connection);
 ```

-The :php:meth:`Expression::execute` is a convenient way to prepare query,
+The {php:meth}`Expression::execute` is a convenient way to prepare query,
 bind all parameters and get `Doctrine\DBAL\Result`, but if you wish to do it manually,
 see `Manual Query Execution`_.